Samsung Galaxy S23 vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you need a compact phone that's easy to use one-handed, you're looking for the most affordable entry into the iPhone ecosystem, or you prefer the classic Touch ID feature.
+Choose the Apple iPhone SE (3rd Gen) if: you want an affordable entry into the iPhone ecosystem, prefer a compact design that's easy to handle, or need a phone for basic tasks without the bells and whistles.
 (4.7" display, 60 Hz refresh)

 Conclusion